-The Bethel Foundation Grace Scholarship is a scholarship for single mothers designed to help students pay for books and/or tuition expenses.
-Awarded three times per year, the scholarship grants $1,500 to full-time students during the Spring and Fall semesters and $750 to part-time students as well as students who attend the Summer session.
+The Bethel Foundation Grace Scholarship is a scholarship for single mothers.
+It is designed to provide financial support to help students pay for books and/or tuition expenses.
+Awarded three times per year, the scholarship grants $1,500 to full-time students during the Spring and Fall semesters.
+It also grants $750 to part-time students as well as students who attend the Summer session.
 Eligibility criteria include:

 - U.S. Citizen